Don't get in hot water with your energy bills

-Laundry can be one of the easiest way to cut back on your electricity bills.
+Laundry can be one of the easiest ways to cut back on your electricity bills.
 That's because a lot of the things that you can do to cut costs don't cost you anything up front.
 The best part?
 Many of these tips will cut back wear-and-tear on your favourite fabrics, too.

-Use cold water for almost everything
+1. Use cold water for almost everything

 Simply changing from hot to cold water can save you about $30 a year in energy costs, if you do about 3 loads per week.
 Those savings just keep adding up if you typically do more loads.
 And you can do it without sacrificing clean clothes – there are many detergents these days specially formulated to work better in cold water.

-Do fewer loads of laundry, or choose shorter cycles
+2. Do fewer loads of laundry, or choose shorter cycles

 Only toss your clothes in the hamper when they're actually dirty, and always run full loads.
 A partial load will use just as much energy, so make it a habit to wait until you can fill your washer's full capacity.
 Even if you're already using cold water, reducing your laundry loads by one per week could save you $30 a year in energy costs.

-Hang clothes to dry, year-round
+3. Hang clothes to dry, year-round

 Although many municipalities and strata homes have restrictions on outdoor clotheslines or racks, an indoor drying rack is a great option.
-They're inexpensive, readily available, and hanging four out of eight loads per week could save you $45 per year.
+They're inexpensive, readily available, and hanging four out of eight loads per week could save you $47 per year.

-Use less detergent – and choose the right stuff
+5. Use less detergent – and choose the right stuff

 If your laundry pair is on the newer side, it's probably much more efficient than the machines you grew up with or the laundromat you frequented in college.
 That's good news from an energy standpoint – and when you need to stock up on detergent.
 If you have a high-efficiency machine, make sure you're using a detergent formulated for it, and stick to the recommended amounts (which can be much lower than you expect).
 Your clothes will come out cleaner and you'll spend less money at the store.

-Opt for reusable dryer balls, not dryer sheets
+6. Opt for reusable dryer balls, not dryer sheets

-Clean your washer and dryer regularly
+7. Clean your washer and dryer regularly

 We don't often remember to clean the things in our homes that are meant to clean other stuff.
 Following the manufacturer's maintenance instructions can go a long way in making sure your washer and dryer are working efficiently.
 Run your washing machine's cleaning cycle to avoid mildew build up and bad smells.
-In addition, clean the lint trap of your dryer to ensure proper airflow and reduce fire hazards.
+In addition, clean the lint trap of your dryer after every load to ensure proper airflow and reduce fire hazards.
 Besides keeping your washer and dryer working efficiently, regular maintenance can also help prevent your machines from breaking down and being needed to be replaced earlier than expected.

-Use our cost calculator tool
+8. Use our cost calculator tool

 Seeing the cost of doing your laundry can be a good first step to making smarter energy choices.
-You can use the cost calculator tool to give yourself a better idea of how each load of laundry adds to your electricity bill.
+You can use our cost calculator to give yourself a better idea of how each load of laundry adds to your electricity bill.
 You can also use it to compare the approximate energy cost of using an ENERGY STAR® clothes washer and dryer versus less efficient non-ENERGY STAR® models.

-Start tracking laundry day with MyHydro
+9. Start tracking laundry day with MyHydro

-Choose an ENERGY STAR® washer and dryer
+10. Choose an ENERGY STAR® washer and dryer